WLTY: Variety Hits

 Despite the changes, Lite 96.7 never really took off in the Columbia market.
 After seven years of mediocre ratings against the dominant adult contemporary station, 106.7 WTCB, WLTY flipped on August 16, 2005 to variety hits as "Steve FM," rumored to be named for University of South Carolina college football coach Steve Spurrier.
 Spurrier was actually affiliated with WISW.
 After a year, Steve-FM was able to finish in the Top 5 in the Arbitron ratings, something that has not been achieved on the signal in over a decade.

 On December 8, 2015, "Steve", as his namesake did weeks earlier, decided to resign from 96.7 after 11 years.
 Listeners were asked to choose a new name at Steve FM's website, with that name being revealed on December 14 at 8 AM.
 At that time, "Steve" came back out of retirement after just under a week, claiming he just needed some time off.

 The station is owned by iHeartMedia, which also owns Sports talk WCOS-AM, country WCOS-FM, CHR WNOK, Urban contemporary WXBT and News/Talk WVOC in the Columbia radio market.

+In November 2025 it transitioned all its broadcast time to Christmas-themed music.